jamespeterschinner/genetics/README.md

 # genetics

-An educational attempt at modeling mendelian modes on inheritance.
+An educational attempt at modeling mendelian modes of inheritance.

 written in pure python.